 To sign up to the What Next?
 Brighton & Hove mailing list click HERE

 Louise and Marina Norris lead the What Next?
 Brighton & Hove Chapter meetings.

-The next meeting is on Thurs 4th March at 10am where members of the Founding Group of the ABCD for Cultural Recovery in Brighton & Hove will be available to answer questions about the recruitment processes for the Programme Management Services and Working Group members roles to take the plan forward.
-More info on that here.
+On Thurs 4th March at 10am members of the Founding Group of the ABCD for Cultural Recovery in Brighton & Hove answered questions about the recruitment processes for the Programme Management Services and Working Group members roles to take the plan forward.
+Here is a recording of the meeting and you can see the Q&As here.

 The Children & Young People sub-group meets every other week and then next meeting is on Weds 10th March from 12 – 1pm.

 On Thurs 18th Feb at 10am.
 We were joined by Professor Paul Sermon, School of Art, University of Brighton who will be giving a short overview of the recently AHRC funded project Telepresence Stage.
-A recording of the meeting will be available here soon.
+You can watch the recording here.

 On Thurs 4th February we were joined by Ian Baird representing EPIC and Andrew Comben representing Arts & Cultural Industries Commission (ACIC).
 We provided an update on the ABCD Cultural Recovery plan for the City.
 You can access a recording of the meeting and the chat box here – you don’t need a passcode.